 Many secular ideas, traditions, and customs have found their way into our culture at Easter (as well as other sacred times like Christmas).
 They are not necessarily bad in and of themselves.
 However, they tend to miss the profound Christian spiritual message.

-Starting a church the way Christ did seems like it should have been a recipe for disaster.
+Establishing a church the way Christ did seems like a recipe for disaster.
 Pick a rag-tag bunch of mostly uneducated disciples—one who denies you when the going gets tough (Peter) and one who betrays you (Judas).
 Preach to the general public for only a few years, very mysteriously at times.
 Pick an area of the world oppressed by foreign rule.
 Pick a time in history without the internet, Twitter, radio, television, newspapers or mass media as we know it today.
 Allow yourself to be tortured and then put to death without offering resistance.

 Should the Catholic Church still be around over 2000 years later?
 Not if it were solely a human endeavor!